 Suzy has nearly 30 years’ experience as a sales and business development manager in the male-dominated IT and telecoms industry.
 After leaving, she missed networking and founded the Unique Ladies Network after a friend suggested she start her own network for women.

-When Suzy engaged with the Growth Support Programme she had set up a Unique Ladies Network Bolton group in 2015, followed by Manchester and Preston in 2016, and Liverpool in September 2017.
+When Suzy engaged with the Programme she had set up a Unique Ladies Network Bolton group in 2015, followed by Manchester and Preston in 2016, and Liverpool in September 2017.
 The events feature inspirational speakers at venues including Bolton Wanderers and Preston North End stadiums.

 She added: “This form of networking is ideal for women who work at home and really benefit from the face-to-face camaraderie.
 My driving passion is to network and bring people together.